panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ## 3. Return type

-In the previous examples `Message` function doesn't indicate explicitely its return type.
+In the previous examples `Message` function doesn't indicate explicitly its return type.
 That's because TypeScript is smart and can infer the function's return type.

 ```tsx twoslash{3,6}
 // @include: message-optional-1